- Kwashiorkor is a life-threatening and debilitating form of malnutrition. It’s caused by a lack of protein in the diet.

 - flaky rash

-Other tests may be performed on your blood and/or urine to measure signs of malnutrition and lack of protein such as muscle breakdown, and to assess kidney function, overall health, and growth.
+Other tests may be performed on your blood and urine to measure signs of malnutrition and lack of protein.
+These tests may look for muscle breakdown and assess kidney function, overall health, and growth.
 These tests include:

 - arterial blood gas